EMDR Therapy; Treatment of Relational & Attachment Trauma

 But first, what is EMDR Therapy not?
 EMDR Therapy is not hypnosis.
 And it’s not a quick fix.
 EMDR (Eye Movement Desensitization and Reprocessing) Therapy, part of Psychotherapy, is an evidence-based protocol which has been developed and refined by leading clinicians and researchers in the mental health field around the world.

-Paying dual attention to 1) the memory, fear, or phobia and to 2) side-to-side eye movements has been shown to activate the brain’s innate ability to resolve maladaptive (or unfinished) processing of a painful memory, fear, or phobia.
+Paying dual attention to 1) the memory, fear, or phobia and to 2) side-to-side eye movements have been shown to activate the brain’s innate ability to resolve maladaptive (or unfinished) processing of a painful memory, fear, or phobia.
 Also, the brain gains a new understanding of the memory, event, fear, phobia, or experience and this is felt in the body.
 The basic principle is not to re-experience anything, but to reorganize thoughts, feelings, and experiences inside the brain.

 Initially thought to be useful only for a select set of symptoms of very specific traumas, EMDR Therapy is now a proven effective treatment for a variety of symptoms such as phobias and fears, grief, anxiety, panic attacks and disorder, depression, addiction, and chronic pain, although this list is not exhaustive.)
 EMDR Therapy is a method used to help clients process a disruption in the nervous system that disturbs the way they experience themselves.

 Based on in-depth, on-going studies, researchers have discovered that the dual attention to 1) the memory and 2) to the bilateral stimulation allows the brain to respond in an adaptive way which was not previously possible for the brain to manage due to stress.
 This response creates the neurophysiological changes needed to resolve the symptoms.

 For more information on EMDR Therapy or to see the research, please click here.